 I come from a data background, where everything is built on patterns.

 Over time, I started to notice something — patterns don't just exist in data.
 They exist in how we live, how we choose, and how we relate to people.
 The same structures that show up in datasets show up in relationships.
 Loops.
 Feedback cycles.
-Variables we don't account for.
-Outcomes we keep being surprised by.
+Outcomes we keep being surprised by, even when part of us already knew.

 We know a lot, intellectually.
 About attachment.
 About what healthy looks like.
 About what we should want.
 And still — we find ourselves in the same rooms, the same dynamics, the same arguments, with different people wearing different faces.